On the nature of the missing mass of galaxy clusters in MOND: the view from gravitational lensing: Abstract

 \section{Abstract}

 Modified Newtonian Dynamics (MOND) has long been known to fail in galaxy clusters, implying a residual missing mass problem for clusters in this context.
 Here, using mass profiles derived from strong- and weak-lensing shear, as well as magnification data, for a sample of clusters from the CLASH survey, we characterize the density profile of this residual MOND missing mass in the central Mpc of galaxy clusters.
-In line with results obtained in the literature from the hydrostatic equilibrium of hot gas, we find that an inner constant density core and an outer power-law slope between $-4$ and $-6$ provides a good description within $\sim 1$~Mpc.
+In line with results obtained in the literature from the hydrostatic equilibrium of hot gas, we find that an inner constant density core and an outer power-law slope sharper than $-3.5$ provides a good description within $\sim 1$~Mpc.
 We also show that the data in the central parts of clusters can be even better represented by a `dark mass-follows-gas' profile with an exponential cut-off.
-Clusters with X-ray emitting gas masses $M_\text{gas} \geq 10^{14}\, {\rm M}_\odot$ display a remarkable uniformity for the missing-to-hot-gas density ratio in the inner parts, of order $\sim$10, and for the exponential cut-off radius, of order $\sim 450$~kpc.
-Clusters with lower observed gas mass display larger and more scattered values for both the density ratio and cut-off radius.
+Clusters in the sample display a remarkable uniformity for the missing-to-hot-gas density ratio in the inner parts, of order $\sim$10, as well as for the exponential cut-off radius, of order $\sim 400$~kpc.
 These lensing results can in principle serve as a crucible for relativistic theories of MOND in galaxy clusters, or for any other tentative hypothesis regarding the nature of the clusters residual missing mass in the MOND context.